Graduates are providers of direct and indirect care. Graduates are expected to:

 - Use standardized terminology, information systems, and patient care technology effectively.

-- Use effective communication and collaboration skills with members of the health care team, patients, and support networks.
+- Use effective communication and collaboration skills with members of the health care team, patients, and support network.

 Graduates function as a member of the nursing profession.
 Graduates are expected to: